 SD-WAN is the next generation in MPLS and has been designed to connect with any network that is already in place, including existing WANs, ADSL, 4G and Ethernet.

 SD-WAN makes an office agile and efficient with virtualization and cloud.
 Compared to a traditional WAN deployment, SD-WAN enables enterprises to deploy their wide-area networks 100 times faster with three times the cost-savings.
+Management of the network is separated from the physical infrastructure; improving agility, visibility and scalability, without adding management overhead or adversely impacting on available bandwidth.
+Centralised control enables intelligent traffic management and can improve application performance across the network.

 - Higher capacity bandwidth